MarioAndWario/DielectricKit/README.md

 ## Usage

-See the example of bulk Si within the `example` folder.
+See the examples within the `example` folder.

 ## References